 Up to 1968 Cogenhoe only competed in friendly fixtures, then under the guidance and driving force of David Welch, the club decided to lay a concrete wicket and join the town league.
 The club joined section three of the town league in 1968 and despite losing their first fixture away to Avon Cosmetics II at the Racecourse on April 27th, they bounced back the next week in some style against Y M C A \"B\" with David Bliss 129* and Terry Tarpley 76, sharing in a second wicket stand of 212, a club record that stood for 35 years.
 The season ended with the club finishing in second place and promotion to section two.
 Over the following years Cogenhoe were promoted and relegated on numerous occasions between the top three leagues before in 1998 seeking the challenge of the Northants Alliance League and then the Northants Cricket League, where they now play.
 A second XI was set up in 1976 and ran until 1981 in the town league.
 The seconds reappeared in 1992 and remained in the town league until 1998 when they too joined the Alliance and now also play in the NCL.
 Like many clubs Cogenhoe has had its shares of ups and downs but the strength of a village club like Cogenhoe is its history and tradition, we may not be the best cricket club in the county but we are one of the friendliest, who always try to play the game in the right manner win or lose.
 We have had a few famous names play for us as well as producing some excellent club cricketers whose talents would have been welcomed at a higher level but who chose to stay loyal to their village and their club.

 While those names may be known to cricket watchers, the strength of a village club like ours is the loyalty shown by players who have played for the club for years through thick and thin, from Les Robjohns, Bob Sketchley, Tim Street and Terry Tarpley in the sixties and seventies who were followed by Dave Foley, Albert Irons, Syd Mason, Pat Loye, Tot Manning, Jason Roberts, and Phil Whiteman.
-Dave Evans, Shaun Roberts, Paul Hargreaves, Leigh Woodward and Nobby Wykes through the eighties and nineties leading on to today and Danny McLaughlin, Gareth Goddard, Alex Harvey-Jones, Paul Browning, Tony Bird and Ryan Knight.
+Dave Evans, Shaun Roberts, Paul Hargreaves, Leigh Woodward and Nobby Wykes through the eighties and nineties leading on to today and Dan McLaughlin, Gareth Goddard, Ryan Knight, Russ Coleman, Mark Bird and Jack Quennell.
 Today the club is as healthy as it has ever been.
-Two senior sides, a midweek XI and junior sides at under 11\'s and 13\'s.
-The juniors play an important part in the clubs development while we do see some talented youngsters leave the club for the bright lights and better standard of cricket a larger club can provide, the youth system has produced some very talented cricketers for our club.
+Two senior sides, frequent friendly trophy matches, All Stars and junior sides.
+The junior structure plays an important part in the clubs development while we do see some talented youngsters leave the club for the bright lights and better standard of cricket a larger club can provide, the youth system has and continues to produce some very talented cricketers for our club.